Where is Mount Everest Located?

 Country-wise, the southern slope or side of Everest lies in the beautiful country Nepal, while the northern slope is in Tibet.
 While Himalayas extend into India, Mount Everest itself is not located in this nation.

-Q.6 Is Mount Everest a Physical feature?
+Q. 6 Is Mount Everest a Physical feature?

-Everest is a physical feature, not a political, as it is a natural landform formed by the huge ancient collision of the two tectonic plates.
+Everest is a physical feature, not a political one, as it is a natural landform formed by the huge ancient collision of the two tectonic plates.
 Even though it straddles the political boundary between Nepal and Tibet (China), it is not a political pawn to be pushed about on maps since it is not man-made or governed by human-defined boundaries.

-Q.7 What continent is Mount Everest in?
+Q. 7 What continent is Mount Everest on?

 Mount Everest is located in the continent of Asia, specifically on the border between Nepal and the Tibet Autonomous Region of China, within the Himalayas.

-Q.9 Berg Everest: What is Berg Everest?
+Q.8 Berg Everest: What is Berg Everest?
 Where is Berg Everest?

 “Berg Everest” simply means “Mount Everest” in German.